josephluck/machi/README.md

 In certain scenarios (for example in a navigation flow where the user can navigate backwards through previous states), it's useful to find the next Entry in the history rather than the final Entry.

 Take the machine above for example, imagine that the user has filled out all of the information and has reached the end of the machine.
 Now, the user has navigated back to the first screen and has updated their name.
-Now they expect to be taken to the age screen again, essentially travelling forwards through the screens they just went back through in the same order.
+They expect to be taken to the age screen again (essentially travelling forwards through the screens they just went back through in the same order).

-Of course, if the user updates information that changes the direction through the states (aka different forks) then the result will not follow the previous history.
+However, if the user updates information that changes the direction through the states then the result will not follow the previous history.
 Here's an example:

 ```typescript
 console.log(